Unlock the Secret to Victory: Best Practices for Customer Service

 To do that, your team needs to communicate quickly and seamlessly.
 Customer service collaboration without bouncing back and forth between different tools is essential.

-Solving issues takes longer when communication happens in multiple places for a few key reasons:
+Solving issues takes longer when communication happens in multiple places.

-This all adds up to longer resolution times, which frustrates customers.
+Longer resolution times frustrates customers.
 Frustrated customers create frustrated support teams, and frustrated support teams create more frustrated customers.

 See how a vicious cycle gets started?

-Reducing fragmentation helps, but there’s more you can do.
-For example, companies that use Missive save time responding to support requests using rules to set up dynamic routing to the right teams as well as round-robin assignment to distribute requests so support reps aren’t overloaded.
+You can also save time responding to support requests using rules to set up dynamic routing to the right teams as well as round-robin assignment to distribute requests so support reps aren’t overloaded.

-Our customers also frequently use canned responses with variables to save time replying to common support questions without making things seem robotic and impersonal.
+We also recommend using canned responses with variables to save time replying to common support questions.

 When multiple people are involved in helping a customer, such as technical support issues or issues that need an extra set of eyes before they get sent, real-time collaborative writing cuts down the time normally spent sending email chains back and forth.